Quatecha/SOC-Capstone-Team-1/AWS-IAM.md

 They can now enter two consecutive codes.
 They might have to wait for a refresh for the second code.<br>
 Click **Add MFA**

 Congrats!
-The user is now set up.
+The user is now set up with MFA.